Primordial non-Gaussianities from inflation

 where the unwritten terms are those that have no dynamical effect.

-It might seem that what remains is only suppressed by $\epsilon$ and not by $\epsilon^2$ as was claimed.
-However, this term is actually a part of a larger set that is ultimately proportional to the $\zeta$ equation of motion.
-It will therefore be written as
+It might seem that what remains is only suppressed by $\epsilon$ and not by $\epsilon^2$ after all.
+However, this term is actually a part of a larger set that is ultimately proportional to the variation of the quadratic action for $\zeta$.
+As will be shown in the next section, all the terms in this set that are not second order in the slow-roll parameters $\epsilon$ and $\delta$ will be seen to contribute negligibly to the three-point function in a late-time limit.
+This term will therefore be written as

 after a few more spatial integrations, in anticipation of things to come.
-In the end, the $e^{-\rho}$ terms in the action have no real physical effect,
+In the end, the $e^{-\rho}$ terms in the action are just left with

 ${\cal D}_A$, like ${\cal D}_0$ before it, contains all the total derivative terms,

 18truept